hutomosaktikartiko/wasiat-online/docs/FRONTEND_DESIGN.md

 # Frontend Design & Architecture

-Dokumentasi lengkap rancangan frontend untuk aplikasi Wasiat Online - crypto inheritance dApp built with React Router v7.
+Complete frontend design documentation for the Online Will application - a crypto inheritance dApp built with React Router v7.

 ## 📋 Overview

-Frontend dApp yang memungkinkan users untuk:
+A frontend dApp that allows users to:

-- **Testator (Pewasiat)**: Membuat will, deposit SOL, send heartbeat, withdraw SOL
+- **Testator**: Create a will, deposit SOL, send a heartbeat, withdraw SOL
-- **Beneficiary (Penerima Manfaat)**: Check will status, claim SOL setelah triggered
+- **Beneficiary**: Check will status, claim SOL after it is triggered

 ## 🏗️ System Architecture